Inside: Resources for parents who want to nurture a growth mindset in their children.

 Children’s Books That Promote a Growth Mindset

 Parents can also reinforce a growth mindset in their children through stories.
-When children hear tales of other kids who persisted in pursuing a dream or challenge, it sends the message that they too are capable of the same thing.
+When children hear tales of other kids who persisted through a challenge, it sends the message that they are capable of the same thing.

 Other Resources to Promote a Growth Mindset